 PUBLICATIONS

-You can add these via your personal profile page in the Pure‐backend by a click on the arrow, next to the tab personal, this will bring up your options or use the big green button ‘add new’.
+You can add these via your personal profile page in the Pure‐backend by a click on the arrow, next to the tab personal, this will bring up your options or use the big blue button ‘add new’.
 Several ways to add your output:

 IMPORTANT: As UT has an open access (OA) policy please always upload the final published version and – in case of a non-OA article – the accepted author version to maximize the visibility of your work.